January Decorations: Ideas for Winter & After Christmas Style

 If you're like us, you want to dive head-first into the winter aesthetic, so to help make sure your creativity is sparked in every possible direction, here is a 'last call' batch of even more decorating ideas:

-- Non-Christmas garland.
+- Non-Christmas Decor garland.
 String white or green garland around banisters, mantels and cabinetry.
 As long as it's plain and free from holly berries or other kitch, it will feel wintry, without feeling Christmasy.

 - Ornaments on mantels.
 Bulb or bauble ornaments in gold and silver (not green and red!) make an elegant aesthetic without feeling festive.
 Perfect for arranging over fireplaces.